tradesafe/woocommerce/readme.txt

 == Changelog ==

-= 2.8.0 2022-12-02 =
+= 2.9.0 2022-12-12 =

 ### Features

-* Added function to update gateway description automatically
+* Added option to defer delivery notifications

 ### Bug Fixes

-* Changed character decoding for line items
+* Allow cancelled orders to be reactivated
+* Changed how the token expiry date is checked
+* Don't init form on every page load
+* Hide application details if authenticated
+* Reduce number of queries retrieving bank account details